Grubhub: Lawson vs. Grubhub

 In February 2018, US Magistrate Judge Jacqueline Scott Corley found that Grubhub correctly classified plaintiff Raef Lawson as an independent contractor and rejected his misclassification claim in the Lawson vs. Grubhub court case.

-In a 2017 lawsuit, attorney Shannon Liss-Riordan said that the company uses words such as blocks instead of shifts to re-label words and create a false narrative to justify its misclassification of drivers as contractors.
+In a 2017 lawsuit, attorney Shannon Liss-Riordan said that the company re-labels words, using euphemisms like "blocks" instead of "shifts", to justify deliberate misclassification of drivers as contractors.

 Wallace v.
 Grubhub Holdings

 The Wallace v.
 Grubhub Holdings contractor lawsuit alleges that Carmen Wallace and Broderick Bryant and other drivers were misclassified as independent contractors and Grubhub defied wage-and-hour requirements under the Fair Labor Standards Act, the Illinois Minimum Wage Law, and the California Labor Code.

 The plaintiffs in Wallace v.
 Grubhub claim that the work of these drivers makes them employees rather than independent contractors.
 Wallace and Bryant argue that drivers work on scheduled shifts, and must work in a certain area.
 "The drivers as a general matter cannot engage in personal non-work activities during their GrubHub shifts," the complaint states, meaning that they essentially function as employees.
 They also allege that they do not receive the same benefits that an employee does.
 Grubhub drivers are allegedly required to pay some of their expenses.
 Because of how they are paid, the plaintiffs claim they may often get paid below federal or state minimum wage, even when they work long hours.
 Many drivers allegedly work more than 40 hours a week but do not receive overtime rates for their work.

 According to the Grubhub contractor lawsuit, the company violated several FLSA and Illinois laws by failing to pay overtime and failing to pay minimum wage.
 The plaintiffs filed their class-action Grubhub contractor lawsuit on June 29, 2018, in the U.S. District Court for the Northern District of Illinois.

 Broderick and Carmen filed the lawsuit on behalf of themselves and all others in a similar situation and the case is ongoing.